States of Nepal or Provinces in Nepal :

 Surkhet, Dunai and Simikot, and Jumla are some of the airports of the province.
 Maize, barley, wheat, millet, and paddy are the staple food crops.
 Similarly, mustard, soybean and hot chili are some of the noteworthy cash crops of this province.
 The paddy crop is known as ‘Jumli Marsi’ is the very popular breed of paddy which is produced in Jumla.

-Name of districts in province or states no. 6 of Nepal
+Name of districts in Karnali province or Karnali states of Nepal

 The province is located in the western-most part of Nepal.
 There are three geographical features in this province: the Himalayan in the north, the Hilly in the middle and the Terai in the south.
 The river Kamali flows in the east and river Mahakali drains the border in the west.